dshuffma-ibm/intern-training-2016/README.md

 ##2.1 Slack
 - We use Slack and IBM Sametime for instant messaging.
 Sametime is already setup on your laptop.
-Go setup Slack on your laptop and join our team at https://etilabs.slack.com .
+Go setup Slack on your laptop and join our team at https://ibm-blockchain.slack.com/ .
+	- This is an enterprise slack team for IBM Blockchain, you must be added to whitewater before it will let you login.
+So try to login, and if you can't email me and we'll get you setup.
 	- Join the channel #operatives
 	- You will need to login either Sametime or Slack whenever you are at work
 		- This will be our primary way to reach you.
 Alternatively, we may just scream your name until you appear.
-	- This is a free Slack team, so do not send any code/files over it and try not to leak project passwords or nuclear launch codes.

 ##3.0 Wi-Fi
 - Our Wi-Fi is super complicated to setup.
 Make sure you are well rested and hydrated before continuing.